toyotaekefar/zomgbuffs-toyota/README.md

 2) implemented a function that allows you to clear paladin assignments in ZOMG using the "Clear" button in PP;
 3) added a "Free Assignment" option and functionality in ZOMG, similar to the one in PP (this is disabled by default);
 4) fixed a bug in the automatic generation (using the “Generate” button) of auras for paladins if paladins do not have a talent to improve any aura;
-5) added Shift+LMB functionality, similar to PallyPower, or Shift+scroll to change paladin assignments for all classes (BOM and BOW excesses for individual classes are taken into account);
+5) added Shift+LMB functionality, similar to PallyPower, or Shift+scroll to change paladin assignments for all classes (BoM and BoW excesses for individual classes are taken into account);
 6) added an indicator of the "Aura Mastery" talent-ability in BlessingsManager for paladins who have taken this talent;
 7) added preference logic for assigning paladins with the "Aura Mastery" ability to auras with magic resistance when automatically generating using the “Generate” button.